mitghi/jetrocli/README.md

 Interactive split-pane TUI for [jetro](https://github.com/mitghi/jetro) — paste JSON, write expressions, see results live.
 Built on `ratatui` + `crossterm`.

+New to jetro? [**jetro-book**](https://mitghi.github.io/jetro-book/) is the best place to start — guide, tour, and documentation for learning the expression language.

 ## Features

 - **Live evaluation** — expression re-runs on every keystroke.